 This is exactly what has given management the excuse to push releases to production even with minimal documentation, minimal levels of discipline, and no repeatable processes being followed.
 Having managed software projects for many years, for both development and testing aspects, I do not see how anyone could possibly imagine that we can maintain large, complex software systems over the years with little documentation.

 I have been asked to manage testing for a project where the system functionality was documented in more than a 10-page document and a set of screen designs.
 What kind of testing can you do with these?
 How could we ever meet any deadline if we “Value responding to change over following a plan”?
 How could we possibly repeat success—if we ever have any success with agile—when we did not follow a repeatable processes?
-How would we answer to Dr. Deming when he says, “If you can’t describe what you are doing as a process, you don’t know what you are doing”?
+How would we answer to Dr. W. Edward Deming when he says, “If you can’t describe what you are doing as a process, you don’t know what you are doing”?